-In general, I’m not opposed to paying for good services, but if there is a good service with a freemium model and I fit comfortable in the free tier, I’m happy to take advantage of it.
+In general, I’m not opposed to paying for good services — actually, very much to the contrary! — but if there is a good service with a freemium model and I fit comfortable in the free tier, I’m happy to use it.

 These days I do my writing in a wild hodgepodge of tools.
 None of them thrill me, because all of them do some things really well… and leave others in a “ugh, not quite there” state.
 For example, this particular paragraph I’m drafting in Byword — my old standby, an app I’ve been using for over half a decade now.
 It remains a rock-solid, very lightweight and very fast editor with just the right level of minimal Markdown support, and I love it for that.
 If I’m just writing a blog post like this, and I’m on macOS, Byword is still the app I’m most likely to reach for.